revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 ---

-18.What would be the output of the following code?
+18.What is the output of the following code?

 ```python
 arr=[1,2,3,4,5]